Portugal in the Eurovision Song Contest 1975

-Portugal was represented by Duarte Mendes, with the song "Madrugada", at the 1975 Eurovision Song Contest, which took place on 22 March in Stockholm.
-"Madrugada" was chosen as the Portuguese entry at the Grande Prémio TV da Canção Portuguesa on 15 February.
+Portugal was represented at the Eurovision Song Contest 1975 with the song "Madrugada", written by José Luís Tinoco, and performed by Duarte Mendes.
+The Portuguese participating broadcaster, Radiotelevisão Portuguesa (RTP), selected its entry at the Grande Prémio TV da Canção Portuguesa 1975.

 Before Eurovision

-Festival da Canção 1975
+1975

-The Grande Prémio TV da Canção Portuguesa 1975 was the first that did not pass the sieve of the censorship or Commission of Preliminary Examination, as the regime preferred to designate the censors in the last years of the dictatorship.
-In 1975 there was a highly revolutionary climate in Portugal, it was the time of Processo Revolucionário Em Curso (PREC) (Ongoing Revolutionary Process), for this reason the high political content of the 10 songs in the competition.
+Radiotelevisão Portuguesa (RTP) held the Grande Prémio TV da Canção Portuguesa 1975 at the Teatro Maria Matos in Lisbon on 15 February 1975, hosted by Maria Elisa Domingues and José Nuno Martins.
+This was the first that the competition did not pass the sieve of the censorship or the Commission of Preliminary Examination, as the regime preferred to designate the censors in the last years of the dictatorship.
+In 1975, there was a strong revolutionary climate in Portugal, as it was the time of the Processo Revolucionário Em Curso (PREC) (Ongoing Revolutionary Process).
+For this reason, there was a high amount of political content in the ten songs in the competition.
 Duarte Mendes, the winner, was himself a captain of April.

-This edition was held at the Teatro Maria Matos in Lisbon, hosted by Maria Elisa Domingues and José Nuno Martins.
-Ten songs took part in the final.

 For the first time, no public contest for the free submission of songs was held.
-Instead, the Radio and Television of Portugal, in view of the scarcity of time to open the contest to all composers and also because of the concern to bring some quality to the event (this was the argument used), chose to invite 14 composers (those who had stood out the most in the last works performed, of these 14 composers 10 accepted to compete, being responsible for the choice of the respective authors of the lyrics and the interpreters.
-Zeca Afonso and Adriano Correia de Oliveira refused the invitation because they were in Angola, while Fernando Tordo and José Calvário claimed have nothing ready to compete.
+Instead, RTP, in view of the scarcity of time to open the contest to all composers and also because of the concern to bring some quality to the event (this was the argument used), chose to invite fourteen composers (those who had stood out the most in the last works performed, of these fourteen composers ten accepted to compete, being responsible for the choice of the respective authors of the lyrics and the interpreters).
+Zeca Afonso and Adriano Correia de Oliveira refused the invitation because they were in Angola, while Fernando Tordo and José Calvário claimed to have nothing ready to compete.

 The voting was the responsibility of the authors and composers in the contest who had to award between 1-5 points to the songs other than their own.
-Thus, the authors of the lyrics of the 10 songs took a vote and the composers another and had the right of making a 1-minute declaration of vote.
+Thus, the authors of the lyrics of the ten songs took a vote and the composers another and had the right of making a 1-minute declaration of vote.

-The transmission of this Festival was also different, so the presentation of the 10 songs to the general public was delayed on 14 February at 1 pm on RTP1 and at 9 pm on RTP2 (at the time, not everyone had access to this channel).
-The next day, Saturday, the recording of the songs went on again and the voting, live, revealed the will of the authors and composers.
+The transmission of this Festival was also different, so the presentation of the ten songs to the general public was delayed on 14 February at 1 pm on RTP1 and at 9 pm on RTP2 (at the time, not everyone had access to this channel).
+The next day, Saturday, the recording of the songs was aired again and the voting, live, revealed the decision of the authors and composers.